pengchzn/yonder/docs/_build/html/_sources/README.rst.txt

    # Get the denoised data
    result = U @ S @ V.T

-After the ``yonder`` procedure, you can connect any additional algorithms or models to the denoised data.
+After the ``YONDER`` procedure, you can connect any additional algorithms or models to the denoised data.

 Here is the distribution of noisy data and the distribution of denoised data in our test case: